Megrax/employee-page/design-doc.md

       "position": "employee position",
       "department": "employee department",
       "bio": "employee bio",
-      // ... other possible details ...
+      ... other possible details ...
       "detail": {
         "phone": "123456789",
-        "address": "123 Fake Street, Fake City, Fake Country"
-        // ... other possible details ...
+        "address": "123 Fake Street, Fake City, Fake Country" ... other possible details ...
       }
-      // ... other employees ...
+      ... other employees ...
     },
   ]
 }
 ```

-- The entire structure contains two lists of departments and employees and other information.
+- The entire structure is made up of basic information about the team and lists of employees/departments.
 - The department `name` is used as an identifier.
 Multiple departments cannot have duplicated names.
-It is the same for employee `id`.
+This is the same for employee `id`.
-- Basic employee information (those not included in the `detail`) are mandatory, and it is up to the user on deciding the exact name.
-For example, you are free to add an `age` attribute or remove the `address` if you need.
+- Basic employee information (those not included in the `detail`) are mandatory, but it's up to users on deciding what exact attributes to use.
+You are free to add an `age` attribute or remove the `address` if you like.
 - This structure is designed to be highly customizable.
-More or less attributes are supported without changing the underlying skeleton.
+More or less attributes are accepted without changing the underlying skeleton.

 ### Modification Workflow

 All modifications end up changing `data.json`.
-So the whole workflow is based on the famous [Git workflow](https://docs.github.com/en/get-started/quickstart/github-flow) :
+So the whole workflow can be based on the famous [Git workflow](https://docs.github.com/en/get-started/quickstart/github-flow) :

 |       | Git Workflow                                | Employee Page Workflow                                           |
 | :---: | :------------------------------------------ | :--------------------------------------------------------------- |